DianZzzz/DianZzzz.github.io/_finance/CFA/Behavioral-Finance.md

     - `resonance`: people are often biased by how closely a situation parallels their own personal situation.
 - `Gamblers’ fallacy`: a misunderstanding of probabilities in which people wrongly project reversal to a long-term mean
 - `Hot hand fallacy`: people wrongly project continuation of a recent trend
-- `Conjunction fallay`: an inappropriate combining of probabilities of independent events to support a belief.
+- `Conjunction fallacy`: an inappropriate combining of probabilities of independent events to support a belief.
 In fact, the probability of two independent events occurring in conjunction is never greater than the probability of either event occurring alone;

 ### Emotional biases

-- `Loss-aversion bias`:people tend to strongly prefer avoiding losses as opposed to achieving gains.
+- `Loss-aversion bias`: people tend to strongly prefer avoiding losses as opposed to achieving gains.
   - `Disposition effect`: the holding (not selling) of investments that have experienced losses (losers) too long, and the selling (not holding) of investments that have experienced gains (winners) too quickly.
   - `Myopic Loss Aversion`: investors presented with annual return data for stocks and bonds tend to adopt more conservative strategies (lower allocation to equities) than those presented with longer-term return data
-- `Overconfidence bias`:people demonstrate unwarranted faith in their own intuitive reasoning, judgments, and/or cognitive abilities.
+- `Overconfidence bias`: people demonstrate unwarranted faith in their own intuitive reasoning, judgments, and/or cognitive abilities.
-   - `Prediction overconfidence`: the confidence intervals that people assign to their investment predictions are too narrow.
+   - `Certainty overconfidence`: the perceived ability of the investors to actually pick the next big stock with absolute certainty.
    - `Prediction overconfidence`: the confidence intervals that people assign to their investment predictions are too narrow.
 - `Self-attribution bias`: success is attributed to the individual’s skill, while failures are attributed to external factors.
 - `Self-Control Bias`: people fail to act in pursuit of their long-term, overarching goals because of a lack of self-discipline